vladimirholy/gasmodel/README.md

     models.
 -   `gas_bootstrap()` bootstraps coefficients of GAS models.

-Probability distributions are handled by the following functions:
+The package handles probability distributions by the following
+functions:

 -   `distr()` provides table of supported distributions.
 -   `distr_density()` computes the density of a given distribution.